 The main entrance to Rockefeller Center's Top of the Rock is located on 50th Street between 5th and 6th Avenue, indicated as Top of The Rock - Observation Deck with a large unfolded carpet showing the entrance.

 Whether you have purchased your ticket or a tourist card that includes admission to the observation deck online, you must go to the ticket booths to have the staff exchange it for an original ticket.
-Once there you will see that there are two lines, one for visitors who have not purchased a ticket in advance and do not have a New York Pass and a quicker line for those who have.
+Once there you will see that there are two lines, one for visitors who have not purchased a ticket in advance and do not have a New York Pass and a faster line for those who do.

 The Top of The Rock observation deck rises to a height of 260 meters at the top of the 30 Rockefeller Plaza building, between the 67th and 70th floors.
 In addition to the observatory, it also houses offices and the headquarters of the NBC television network, whose store is on the first floor.
-The visit to the Top of the Rock is not limited to taking an elevator that leads to the observation deck to see the New York skyline, but is a much more complete and amazing experience.
+The visit to the Top of the Rock is not limited to taking an elevator to the observation deck to see the New York skyline, but is a much more complete and amazing experience.

 It begins in the Grand Atrium Lobby where you can appreciate the fantastic Joie Chandelier, a Swarovski crystal chandelier made by Michael Hammers for the reopening of the "Top of The Rock" that took place in 2005 after being closed for decades.

 What is the best time to go up to the Top of the Rock?